 About a year ago, I noticed some activity within my own horoscope involving Hestia, that mythic, spiritual, virginal, asteroid goddess of the…Continue

-I have shown some of the political, racial, economic and religious factors that determined an immigrant’s status as he or she attempted to enter the U.S. But what happened next?
+We’ve seen some of the political, racial, economic and religious factors that determined an immigrant’s status as he or she attempted to enter the U.S. But what happened next?
 How did one become American?
-And, especially in the great expansion of population between 1880 and 1920, how did non-Anglo-Saxon, non-Protestant immigrants rise in status from conditionally white to fully white?
-They did so – and still do – by taking on WASP values, embodying the myth of the melting pot:…Continue
+And, especially in the great expansion of population between 1880 and 1920, how did non-Anglo-Saxon, non-Northern European, non-Protestant immigrants rise in status from conditionally white to fully white?
+They did so – and still do – by taking on WASP…Continue

 Dear Alliance members (all 3,500 of you - what a great number!),